 The point is to recognize that there isn't just one type of blog post you can create -- and some formats are much more suitable for certain ideas than others.
 Another thing to consider is that a lot of times, it will all boil down to the angle you take on a topic.
 For example, if I wanted to write a post about social media, there is probably a different angle I could take that would work for each of the following formats.
 It will all depend on the angle I decide to take.

-In a Nutshell: Posts that tell your readers how to do something.
+Format: Step-by-step guide that tells your readers how to do something.

 This is one of the most common blog post formats for business bloggers.
 It makes perfect sense, considering how-to posts are inherently educational and great for generating traffic from organic search.
 Use how-to posts when your topic has to do with educating your audience about how to do something they might not know how to do.

-Oftentimes, how-to posts can also be strengthened by supporting visual components for concepts that lend themselves to visual explanations, like an instructional video (see third example below), or a visual aid (see second example below).
-For more information about how to write an awesome how-to post, check out the first example below (how meta, right?).
+Oftentimes, how-to posts can also be strengthened by supporting visual components for concepts that lend themselves to visual explanations, like an instructional video or a visual aid.

 Another very popular blog post format, the list post (commonly referred to as a "listicle"), is characterized by content organized in a list.
 List posts are easily recognizable by their titles, since they usually include a number in headline, and they're great formats for beginner bloggers since they're very formulaic.
 Unfortunately, it's for this reason that listicles have gotten a bad rap, and are often perceived as low quality pieces of content ... probably because there are indeed a lot of crappy list posts out there.